Are you learning about Alcoholics Anonymous or interested and wondering what happens at an AA meeting?

-Many meetings almost every meeting I go to begins with a series of readings, then what will happen often there’s a request for newcomers or people coming back to introduce themselves to help people get to know you.
+In almost every meeting I go to begin with a series of readings, then what will happen often there’s a request for newcomers or people coming back to introduce themselves to help people get to know you.

 This is where generally you will say I’m Jerry Banfield, and I’m an alcoholic at this point, to let people know why you’re there

-Then groups will follow whatever format they’ve set in place.
-If it’s a speaker meeting after that someone will get up and talk speaker meetings can be a lot of help because you’re just sitting there and listen, and you really get into someone else’s story.
+The groups will follow whatever format they’ve set in place.
+If it’s a speaker meeting after that someone will get up and talk speaker meetings can be a lot of help because you’re just sitting there and listening, and you really get into someone else’s story.

 One of the things I’ve learned in Alcoholics Anonymous, that’s helped me a lot is honesty.

-To be able to be so honest with a group of people was not something I was able to do when I came in Alcoholycs Anonymous.
+To be able to be so honest with a group of people was not something I was able to do when I came to Alcoholics Anonymous.

 The more I listened and saw people sharing, the more I started being comfortable first being honest with myself that wow, I do have a really bad drinking problem.
 I don’t know what to do about it.
 And what I’m doing is not working.

-To then being able to be honest in private with another person —Especially starting with the 5th step— and then to the point now being able to be honest in any situation.
-Rather it’s a public situation private or internally.
+To then be able to be honest in private with another person —Especially starting with the 5th step— and then to the point now being able to be honest in any situation.
+Rather, it’s a public situation private or internally.